s0phito/Tutorial/README.md

 Github Commands:

-git - check if we have github git -version - check version of our github git config -global user.name "Your Username" git pull --help - show description and arguments of the command "pull" local repository - located on your machine
+git - check if we have github <br>
+git -version - check version of our github <br>
+git config -global user.name "Your Username" <br>
+git pull --help - show description and arguments of the command "pull" <br>
+local repository - located on your machine <br>

 1.  first commit our codes to our local repository
 2.  then push it to the remote repository